erobertson7/NEEProject/README.md

 ## Plans for the week:

-- Ella: Look into recursive functions.
+- Ella: Add remaining 6 functions agreed upon, edit main function.
+Start making functions recursive.
 - Nancy: Will help with Testing and in making it more like the gforth.
 - Erin: Take charge on the documentation and help with testing.